John Adams: Ambassador to Great Britain

 Adams was appointed the first American ambassador to Great Britain in 1785.
 After arriving in London from Paris, Adams had his first audience with King George III on June 1, which he meticulously recorded in a letter to Foreign Minister Jay the next day.
 The pair's exchange was respectful; Adams promised to do all that he could to restore friendship and cordiality "between People who, tho Sep [sic] by an Ocean and under different Governments have the Same Language, a Similar Religion and kindred Blood," and the King agreed to "receive with Pleasure, the Assurances of the friendly Dispositions of the United States."
-The King added that although "he had been the last to consent" to American independence, he wanted Adams to know that he had always done what he thought was right.
-Towards its end, he startled Adams by commenting that "There is an Opinion, among Some People, that you are not the most attached of all Your Countrymen, to the manners of France."
-Adams replied, "That Opinion sir, is not mistaken, I must avow to your Majesty, I have no Attachments but to my own Country."
-To this King George responded, "An honest Man will never have any other."
+The King added that although "he had been the last to consent" to American independence, he had always done what he thought was right.
+He startled Adams by commenting that "There is an Opinion, among Some People, that you are not the most attached of all Your Countrymen, to the manners of France."
+Adams replied, "That Opinion sir, is not mistaken...
+I have no Attachments but to my own Country."
+King George responded, "An honest Man will never have any other."